Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Lakers

-The Denver Nuggets, Kentavious Caldwell-Pope included, will play at 8:30 PM on Thursday against the Los Angeles Lakers in the 2023 NBA Playoffs.
+The Denver Nuggets, Kentavious Caldwell-Pope included, hit the court versus the Los Angeles Lakers at 8:30 PM ET on Saturday in the 2023 NBA Playoffs.

-With prop bets available for Caldwell-Pope, let's look at some stats and trends to help you find good wagers.
+If you'd like to make predictions on Caldwell-Pope's performance, we break down his available prop bets, using stats and trends, below.

 Kentavious Caldwell-Pope Prop Bets vs. the Lakers